THEATRE DEPARTMENT STAFF

 Katie Greve (Gronk), Theatre & Dance Department Co-Director

-In 2018, Ms. Greve's cast of “Spring Awakening” was awarded Superior Honors in addition to taking home the "Best of Fest" award for the Washington State Thespian Festival.
-The following year, her cast of “The Wolves” was adjudicated at the International Thespian level and brought home a Superior Honor at State.
-She is very proud of establishing the first public high school dance program in SPS, followed by attaining her PE endorsement so students can study dance while fulfilling graduation requirements.
+Most recently, Ms. Greve’s cast of “Chicago” earned Double Superiors at WA State Thespian Festival and in 2021, she directed & choreographed “Mamma Mia!”, the first musical on the RHS Stage post pandemic which partnered with the Roosevelt Football Team!
+Prior, her casts of “Spring Awakening” and “The Wolves” were awarded Superior Honors, while the former won the "BEST OF FEST" award for the State Festival.
+She is very proud of establishing the first high school dance program in SPS, followed by attaining her PE endorsement so students can study dance while fulfilling graduation requirements.
 Over the past six years, Ms. Greve has led Roosevelt Theatre’s Troupe #5832 to Gold Honor Troupe Status, helping to plan and support the various community outreach and inclusion events, including field trips to the annual Thespys Individual Event Competitions and State Festival.
-During the pandemic, Katie spent the year in conversation with current and past BIPOC theatre students to investigate systems of inequity and began the department’s evolving “Commitment to AntiRacist Theatre & Dance Education” action steps document.
-In 2017, she was also the recipient of the student-nominated Symetra "Heroes in the Classroom" Award for engaging curriculum and attention to student’s personal as well as academic lives.
+During the pandemic, she spent the year in conversation with current and past BIPOC theatre students to investigate systems of inequity and began the department’s evolving “Commitment to AntiRacist Theatre & Dance Education'' action steps document.
+This year, Ms. Greve was nominated and awarded “Washington Thespians Inspirational Teacher” for motivating and helping theatre students thrive.
+In 2017, she was also the recipient of the student-nominated Symetra "Heroes in the Classroom" Award for engaging curriculum and support of student wellness beyond academics.
+Throughout her time as an educator, Ms. Greve has taught, directed or choreographed at Village Theatre Kidstage, Mt.
+Baker Theatre, Broadway Bound, All That Dance, Shorecrest High School, Dancing for Joy, Jr. Thespians Festival, Fairhaven Middle School, Squalicum High School, Seattle Children’s Chorus, Everson Elementary School, and coached the RHS Lyrical Dance Team.

 RESIDENT & GUEST TEACHING ARTISTS